NethServer/docs/administrator-manual/en/owncloud.rst

 User list
 ---------

-After ownCloud LDAP configuration, the user list can show some username containing random numbers.
+After |product_oc| LDAP configuration, the user list can show some username containing random numbers.
-This is because ownCloud ensures that there are no duplicate internal usernames as reported in section `Internal Username. <http://doc.owncloud.org/server/6.0/admin_manual/configuration/auth_ldap.html#expert-settings>`_
+This is because |product_oc| ensures that there are no duplicate internal usernames as reported in section `Internal Username. <http://doc.owncloud.org/server/6.0/admin_manual/configuration/auth_ldap.html#expert-settings>`_